 High Llamas: after reading that they heckled Low on their joint tour, and repeatedly hearing reports that Sean O'Hagan is an arrogant asshole, I was already inclined to hate them, but I thought I'd give Hawaii a fair chance.
 Well, the way this guy feels about Snowbug is basically the way I felt when listening to Hawaii.
 It's fake, fake, fake -- a bunch of ironic and uninspired crap with no substance of any consequence.
-Smug background music for faux-hip Yuppies with neither good taste nor souls.
+Smug background music.
 I'll give it another listen or two, but I don't expect to much change my mind.
 (Unlike that reviewer, though, I do like Stereolab -- at least Emperor Tomato Ketchup and Dots and Loops; the rest I can mostly do without.
 I know, I'm a heathen.)

 Movietone: after one listening, it seems to fall far short of Blossom-Filled Streets.

 Isan: not bad, and a bit reminiscent of the better moments of Boards of Canada, though not quite on a par with them.
 Some tracks seem more richly composed than others; I wonder if this is a consequence of the stylistic differences between each half of the duo -- they apparently produce the tracks completely independently, so that Isan is essentially a shared moniker for separate artists.